aayushbakliwal/selfprepforgsoc/README.md

-# selfprep aration for gsoc
+# self preparation for gsoc
 i am tryig to prepare myself for gsoc